Applied Commerce Education

 Students explore how computer applications are used in business.
 The use of spreadsheets, databases, communication packages, computer graphic design programs, online website creation software, and presentation programs will be explored.
 This is a required course for the Applied Commerce Diploma but many students take this course as one of their options.

-Business Communications & Advertising (1 Credit) BCOR3S
+Business Communications (1 Credit) BCOR3S

 Stingers Retailing (1 Credit) RTPR3S